jackmcguire1/alexa-chatgpt/README.md

 1. Create a new Alexa skill with a name of your choice

-2. Set Alexa skill invocation method as 'open jack'
+2. Set Alexa skill invocation with a sentence of your choice

 3. Set built-in invent invocations to their relevant phrases i.e. 'help', 'stop', 'cancel', etc.

-4. Set a random phrase for the built-in fallback intent, i.e. 'bumbaclart'
+4. Set the fallback intent phrase to be 'random'

-5. Create new Intent named 'ChatGPTIntent'
+5. Create new Intent named 'AutoCompleteIntent'

 6. Create new intent slot named 'name', with <b>SLOT TYPE</b> 'prompt'

-7. Add invocation phrase for the 'ChatGPTIntent' intent with phrase 'chatgpt prompt'
+7. Add invocation phrase for the 'AutoCompleteTIntent' with value 'complete the sentence {prompt}'

-8. Configure slot values for the 'AMAZON.FirstName' <b>SLOT TYPE</b> i.e. 'Bob'

-10. deploy chatgpt lambda and take note of the ARN of the lambda
+8. deploy chatgpt lambda and take note of the ARN of the lambda

-11. Configure Alexa skill endpoint lambda ARN:<br>
+9. Configure Alexa skill endpoint lambda ARN:<br>
     Once the <b>'chatGPT'</b> lambda has been deployed, <br>
     retrieve the generated lambda ARN using the AWS console or<br>
     one of the describe stack methods found above.<br>
     input the lambda <b>ARN</b> as the default endpoint of your Alexa skill,<br>
     within your Alexa development console!

-12. Begin testing your Alexa skill by querying for 'chatgpt prompt'
+10. Begin testing your Alexa skill by querying for 'chatgpt prompt'

-13. Query Alexa 'my question is {question}'
+11. Query Alexa 'my question is {question}'

-14. Query Alexa 'bumbaclart' or your fallback invocation phrase!
+12. Query Alexa 'bumbaclart' or your fallback invocation phrase!

-15. Tell Alexa to 'stop'
+13. Tell Alexa to 'stop'

-16. <b>Testing complete!</b>
+14. <b>Testing complete!</b>

 ## Development